-Sharon Marie Carnicke is Professor of Theatre and Slavic Languages and Literatures and Associate Dean of BA Programs at the USC School of Dramatic Arts, and a founding fellow of USC’s Center for Excellence in Teaching.
+Sharon Marie Carnicke is professor of theatre and Slavic languages and literatures, Associate Dean of BA Programs at the USC School of Dramatic Arts, and a founding fellow of USC’s Center for Excellence in Teaching.
 Fluent in Russian, she is the internationally-acclaimed author of Stanislavsky in Focus (now in its second edition), which lays bare the significant ways in which the American Method and the Stanislavsky System of actor training differ from each other.
 Reviews call her book essential reading for actors, directors and theatre scholars alike.

 She publishes widely in the fields of acting on stage and film, Russian theatre, dance, and performance in the town festivals of Puerto Rico.
 Among her other publications are The Theatrical Instinct (about the avant-garde director Nikolai Evreinov), Reframing Screen Performance (with Cynthia Baron), her nationally-produced translations of Chekhov’s plays in 4 Plays and 3 Jokes (including the Kennedy Center award-winning translation of The Seagull), and Checking out Chekhov.